 Will Methadone Help Me Overcome an Addiction to Narcotics?

 Methadone can be a very beneficial treatment for narcotic addiction.
-Whether you are addicted to prescription opioid drugs like oxycodone, hydrocodone, or fentanyl or illicit opioids like heroin or opium, methadone can be part of treatment regimen that helps you manage your addiction to narcotics.
-Your success with methadone though will depend both on your ability to follow your prescription and treatment regimen and your personal needs that should be met by your treatment plan.
+Whether you are addicted to prescription opioid drugs like oxycodone, hydrocodone, or fentanyl or illicit opioids like heroin or opium, methadone can be part of a treatment regimen that helps you manage your addiction to narcotics.
+Your success with methadone, though, will depend both on your ability to follow your prescription, treatment regimen and your personal needs.

 How Does Methadone Treat Narcotic Addiction?

-According to the NLM, Methadone “is used to prevent withdrawal symptoms in patients who were addicted to opiate drugs and are enrolled in treatment programs in order to stop taking or continue not taking the drugs.”
-Methadone is a synthetic opioid that, in low doses, produces a much smaller effect in the brain than some other more intense narcotic drugs.
-This means that it can, if taken at that correct dosage, occupy the opioid receptors and not cause a high.
+According to the NLM, Methadone “is used to prevent withdrawal symptoms in patients who were addicted to opiate drugs and are enrolled in treatment programs to stop taking or continue not taking the drugs.”
+Methadone is a synthetic opioid that, in low doses, produces a much smaller effect in the brain than some other, more intense narcotic drugs.
+This means that it can, if taken at the correct dosage, occupy the opioid receptors and not cause a high.

 Methadone can also: